Loading Light/Dark Toggle

 Job Market Paper 2024

-Keywords: Teams, Innovation, Patents, Latent Dirichlet Allocation, Topic Modelling
+Keywords: Teams, Innovation, Patents, Topic Modelling

 From Shares to Machines: How Common Ownership Drives Automation